Meet the Practitioner: Dr. Jen Green, ND, FABNO, Naturopathic Oncologist - CancerChoices

 We don’t want to be in separate silos.
 We want a truly holistic view, not only of the patient going through the cancer journey, but we want a holistic view also of the field so that we’re zooming out and influencing the practice of medicine more broadly.

-How do lifestyle practices (like the 7 Healing Practices) fit into cancer care?
+How do lifestyle practices (like the 7 Lifestyle Practices) fit into cancer care?

 We’ve been trained in some ways to be passive recipients of healthcare.
 And we also, even in the integrative medicine world, can have a little bit of the illusion that we can buy health with supplements, right?
 As opposed to building health with our relationships, with our daily movement practices, with what we choose to eat and how we choose to learn to be in the world in response to stressful situations.
 Regardless of whether it’s cancer care or cardiology or primary care, sleep, exercise, nutrition, and healthy relationships and stress management, those are foundations of health